oneapi-src/oneMKL/CONTRIBUTING.md

 # Contributing Guidelines
-If you have improvements, new libraries integrated under oneAPI Math Kernel Library (oneMKL) interfaces, or new interfaces to contribute to the oneMKL Specification, please send us your pull requests!
+If you have improvements, new libraries integrated under oneAPI Math Kernel Library (oneMKL) Interfaces, or new interfaces to contribute to the oneMKL Specification, please send us your pull requests!
 For getting started, see GitHub [howto](https://help.github.com/en/articles/about-pull-requests).

-For how to enable new third-party library see the [guidelines](docs/create_new_backend.rst).
+For how to enable a new third-party library, see the [guidelines](docs/create_new_backend.rst).

 ## Pull Request Checklist

-Before sending your pull requests, ensure that you follow this checklist.
+Before sending your pull requests, ensure that you follow this checklist:

 * If you are contributing a new interface, refer to the [library functionality guidelines](CONTRIBUTING.md#library-functionality-guidelines).
-It is strongly advised that you first open a [RFC issue](CONTRIBUTING.md#RFC-issue) with a detailed explanation of the expected use cases.
+It is strongly advised that you first open an [RFC issue](CONTRIBUTING.md#RFC-issue) with a detailed explanation of the expected use cases.

 * Ensure that your code includes proper documentation.